In Detroit, strange things can happen.

 “Will she make it?”

 “Yes, but tell your boss she’s out of commission.
 She probably won’t be working much because the wound needs time to heel and this weather is too dangerous for her to even be outside.
-The wind chill factor outside feels like five below.
-I gave her some antibiotics, but if she works for the next couple of days, she’ll tear her stitches.”
+The

 “No can do.
 Donetello’s got a private party tonight, and she’s on the list of entertainment.
 His other girls are off on other things.”

-“Then he shouldn’t have lost his temper,” Tanner spat, wiping the rest of the blood off her hands.
+Tanner spat, wiping the rest of the blood off her hands.

 “Donetello said if she’s out of commission, he knows you know someone who can take her place.”
 The large man winked at Pari, who gasped at the thought of doing what he implied.